DrRingo/orgmode-linked-by-id/README.md

 ### 2. Link Headers in Directory
 - Find headers with IDs in all .org files in a directory (excluding subdirectories)
-- Use Ivy with fuzzy search for easy discovery
+- Use Helm with fuzzy search for easy discovery
 - Interactive directory selection

 ### 3. Link to Named Images/Tables